British T-class submarine: Propulsion

 The T-class boats used a variety of diesel engines depending on where they were built.
-Vickers-built boats naturally used Vickers engines, while those from the Royal Dockyards used Admiralty diesel engines; Cammell Laird boats used Sulzer engines, while the pre-war Scotts boats had German MAN supercharged diesel engines.
+Vickers-built boats used Vickers engines, while those from the Royal Dockyards used Admiralty diesel engines; Cammell Laird boats used Sulzer engines, while the pre-war Scotts boats had German MAN supercharged diesel engines.
 These engines drove two shafts, each capable of 1,250 bhp for a top surfaced speed of about 15 kn.
-The lead boat Triton achieved 16.29 kn on her first-of-class trials; this speed was never equalled by any of the other T-class boats, who usually managed about 14–15 kn.
+The lead boat Triton achieved 16.29 kn on her first-of-class trials; this speed was never equalled by any of the other T-class boats, which usually managed about 14–15 kn.

-The Vickers 6-cylinder 4-stroke 1250 bhp injection diesel engines fitted to the majority of the T class proved to be very reliable engines, even if they were less advanced than the diesels used by the German U-boats.
-The engine could continue running even if one cylinder failed by disconnecting the cylinder from the crankshaft.
-The 12 boats completed at the Royal Dockyards fitted with Admiralty diesel engines proved equally reliable, even though the engines were somewhat more complicated than the Vickers ones.
+The Vickers 6-cylinder 4-stroke 1250 bhp injection diesel engines fitted to the majority of the T class proved to be very reliable, although less advanced than the diesels used by the German U-boats.
+The engine could continue running even if one cylinder failed, by disconnecting the cylinder from the crankshaft.
+The 12 boats completed at the Royal Dockyards fitted with Admiralty diesel engines proved equally reliable although the engines were somewhat more complicated than the Vickers ones.